-It was one of the few times that hair-styling was fun.
-My mom was vexed by my bad hair which was bone-straight and thin.
+It was the only time hair-styling was fun.
+My mom never left my hair alone.
 She made a hobby out of improving it.
-She dug huge velvet bows into my head.
-They perched like missiles between my side part and obstructed my peripheral vision.
-I didn’t have enough hair to anchor the bows safely so she used Dippity Do as a concrete base.
+She started with huge velvet bows.
+They perched like missiles between my side part and ears, obstructing my peripheral vision.

 My daughter Emma endured a few bows in preschool.
-I cut her hair until she was five, just like mine was at that age, China doll style with straight bangs just above her worried brows and the rest cropped below her velvety ear lobes.
+I cut her hair until she was five just like mine was at that age, China doll style with straight bangs just above her brows and the rest cropped just below her tiny ear lobes.
 Emma was born with lots of good hair.
 It is thick and shiny with a bit of a wave.
 Lucky for her.
 Who knows what I might have done to that head if it needed a correction.
-While I heeded nearly all the lessons our nuns taught us, they couldn’t erase my mom’s influence in matters of appearance.
-I still pick lint off the back of Emma’s sweaters, even while she is walking.
-Ever patient and indulgent, she pretends not to notice.

 I’ve been searching for a picture of Mr. Pierre’s Beauty Salon doll head for ages, do you happen to have a picture?

 Hi Cristina, Sorry it’s taken me so long to reply.
 I don’t have a picture.
 Wish I did!

 While your mom was dippity-doing your hair, I was ironing the curls out of mine.
 How funny!!!